 Notification void

-It is imperative to make it clear that if a tenant gives an early termination notice without any reason or without meeting the terms of the lease agreement, such as giving proper notice, failing to pay stipulated fees on time, or breaking the terms of the lease agreement, then their early termination notice is void and would not be effective.
+It is imperative to make it clear that if a tenant gives an early termination notice without any reason or without meeting the terms of the lease agreement, such as giving proper notice, failing to pay stipulated fees on time, or breaking any other terms, then their notice is void and would not be effective.

 Early termination fee (buy-out option)

 It is important to include the early termination fee when preparing your lease agreement.
-The early termination fee usually varies, but, in most cases, it is two months’ worth of rent.
-The termination fee will help protect you as well as give the tenant an option to terminate their lease agreement early.
-The termination fee may help you cover the expenses while you wait or search for a new tenant.
+The fee usually varies, but, in most cases, it is two months’ worth of rent.
+It will help protect you as well as give the tenant the option to terminate their agreement early.
+It may help you cover the expenses while you wait or search for a new tenant.

-Other than the early termination fee, you may choose to offer the tenant a buy-out option depending on the lease duration.
+Other than this, you may choose to offer the tenant a buy-out option, depending on the lease duration.
 A buy-out option is simply an option for the tenant to continue paying the rent for the duration of the lease agreement until a new tenant is found.

 Don’t seize the security deposit as rent